Skip to content

 • write: write statistics,

-• maint: maintainance statistics, such as PostgreSQL VACUUM,
+• maint: maintenance statistics, such as PostgreSQL VACUUM,

-• code: occasionaly display SQL code, such as CREATE statements.
+• code: occasionally display SQL code, such as CREATE statements.

 Per default, all commands will display values using the info and read tags.